 What is a Dental Implant?

 A Dental implant is a titanium screw used to support crowns, bridges or dentures.
 It can replace one or several teeth and even a fully edentulous mouth.
-Normally after placing an implant, a healing phase of two months is needed to have a tight bond between the bone and the implant.
-After this period, a ceramic crown will then be fixed on the implant and a full bite force can be safely applied.
+Normally, after placing an implant, a healing phase of two months is needed to have a tight bond between the bone and the implant.
+After this period, a ceramic crown will then be fixed onto the implant and a full bite force can be safely applied.